 Until decisions day.

-I don't recall what I was wearing that day, but I do recall sweating through it.
-I was clammy and unsettled.
+Suddenly, I was clammy and unsettled.
 I could hardly focus on my schoolwork.
 I was trying to work out, exactly, how one determines whether a decisions letter is promisingly thick or disappointingly thin when they are, after all, virtual.
-All this even though I thought I was far past this particular level of will-they-won't-they which tempted me to pluck petals from a dandelion in circular fashion until the little plant revealed my academic fate.
+All this even though I thought I was far past that particular level of will-they-won't-they which tempted me to pluck petals from a dandelion in circular fashion until the little plant revealed my academic fate.
 It really did feel like a storm, a mental maelstrom that I (and all my peers) plucked from thin air and attended to with diligent panic.

 Yikes.
-Just know that when I say, "you'll be fine," I take into account the stress you may be feeling which connects us across space and time because that's a hallmark of this process.
+Just know that I take into account the stress you may be feeling which connects us all across space and time, because that's a hallmark of the college process.